ZeroQI/Absolute-Series-Scanner/README.md

   <LI>no_timestamp: when present, remove timestamps from the scanner log</LI>
   <LI>keep_zero_size_files: when present, accept empty files as valid</LI>
   <LI>season_from_folder: when present, use the season from the folder instead of the file when a conflict arises</LI>
+  <LI>"X-Plex-Token.id: fill with plex token to create a scanner log per library</LI>
 </UL>

 List of logs files created by this scanner: